Contents do vary according to share size--if you have something that's not pictured, and want to ask questions about them, contact us!

 Remove stems, wash well in cool water.
 Tear or cut into pieces and place in a large covered pot with as little water as possible on medium heat.
 Simmer for about 8 minutes, or to taste.
 Since you used as little water as possible there shouldn’t be too much to drain off.
 I simply serve ours with a slotted spoon.
 Some of the family likes a small pat of butter on their serving while others prefer raw vinegar…experiment!

-.
+One thing I stressed last year and will again this year is that ALL GREENS ARE INTERCHANGEABLE.
 If you don’t have enough of one green called for in a recipe, add to or substitute another from your share.
 This past fall I gleaned our fields and had a mixture of collards, kale, Swiss Chard, turnip, beet and other greens that I simply chopped coarsely and mixed together before freezing them.
 We ate greens all winter long…simply steamed, in soups, mixed with pasta, and tucked into casseroles.

 This is my latest experiment in the farm kitchen…it doesn’t have a name yet, so I’ll have to pause a minute here to name it….whallaaaaaaaaaa! serves 2 heartily